ivan12/TesteAppRD_IvanAmorimRuby/README.md

-#Teste App RD - Campos Personalizados Ruby and Rails Ivan Amorim
+#TesteAppRD - Campos Personalizados Ruby on Rails Ivan Amorim

 1) Baixe os arquivos do projeto no Repositório do GitHub.